Cloufish/blog/_posts/2021-03-28-Can-OWASP-ZAP-replace-Burp-Suite-Professional?.md

 The final conclusion that I pointed there is that we need to use ZAP's fuzzing [scripts](https://github.com/zaproxy/community-scripts/tree/master/httpfuzzerprocessor), so it's the same case as in Turbo Intruder.

-So this section is I think a win for Burp Suite Pro, because nonetheless you would have to learn Python/JS scripting to use it for free.
+So this section is I think a win for Burp Suite Pro because nonetheless, you would have to learn Python/JS scripting to use it for free.

 ### Burp Suite Scanner for ZAP

 The active scanning capabilities that are in ZAProxy are awesome!
-I don't want to make statements that these are better than in Burp Suite because I did not use the Scanner of Burp to make a non-biased comparison, but many aspects that makes Burp Scanner great are also in ZAProxy!
+I don't want to make statements that these are better than in Burp Suite because I did not use the Scanner of Burp to make a non-biased comparison, but many aspects that make Burp Scanner great are also in ZAProxy!

-With many built-in scanning rules you'll probably stumble upon many vulnerabilities that you didn't know they've existed!
+With many built-in scanning rules, you'll probably stumble upon many vulnerabilities that you didn't know they've existed!

-ZAP scanner provides a good insight of how requests are constructed, what headers are missing and potentially makes the app vulnerable, how the CORS is configured, Information Disclosures.
+ZAP scanner provides a good insight into how requests are constructed, what headers are missing and potentially make the app vulnerable, how the CORS is configured, Information Disclosures.

 ![Scanner](https://imgur.com/cb3UeXU.png)